juliariec/juliariec.com/src/pages/blog/visit-toronto.md

 # Onwards!

-I hope that this post has provided you with some useful ideas about how to spend your time in Toronto, and that you enjoy your time there as much as I do!
+I hope that this post has provided you with some useful ideas about how to spend your time in Toronto, and that you enjoy your time there as much as I do.